spratyey/cesium3d-deckgl/README.md

 ## TL;DR

-1. Working code to incorporate any 3DTile asset from Cesium Ion's Asset Depot into a NextJS x DeckGL app.
+1. Working code to incorporate any 3D Tile asset from Cesium Ion's Asset Depot into a NextJS x DeckGL app.
 2. Some details on why Cesium's World Terrain does NOT work with DeckGL as of Dec 2024 (refer to progress.pdf).

 ## Getting Started